fuyboo/SPARTA/README.md

 # SPARTA
 This package offers tools for SPARK-seq data analysis.
-It includes four main steps: 1) aptamer family classification, 2) quality control and cell classification, 3) aptamer-target interaction prediction, and 4) data visualization.
+It includes three main steps: 1) quality control and cell classification, 2) aptamer-target interaction prediction, and 3) data visualization.

 Additionally, SPARTA includes two deep learning modules: one for aptamer binding potential prediction and another for de novo aptamer generation.